Mahdigho/libdsp/README.md

 # dsplib
-DSP library for MSP430 provided by TI
+DSP library for MSP430 provided by TI, adapted to operate with [CMU maker](https://github.com/CMUAbstract/maker).